 msapplication, followed by any OpenGraph image, and finally a icon with an unspecified size (assumed to be a small favicon).
 If none of these icons are included in the document, GNOME Web will try to request /favicon.ico from the root of the server.

 GNOME Web only supports a single size specified in the sizes attribute.
-While the below syntax is standards compliant (and the .icns format is supported in GNOME Web), it is not supported as of version 3.21.2:
+While the below syntax is standards-compliant (and the .icns format is supported in GNOME Web), it’s not supported as of version 3.21.2:

 As of Web 3.21.2, it will also allow case insensitive matching of meta tags (allowing for creative interpretations of the HTML standard) rather than require lowercase markup.
 Web app names now will be prefilled with